Large Language Models as Optimization Controllers: Adaptive Continuation for SIMP Topology Optimization: Related Work

 \subsection{Machine Learning for Topology Optimization}

-A growing body of work applies machine learning to accelerate or supplement iterative topology optimization.
-The field is surveyed comprehensively by \cite{Woldseth2022} and \cite{Shin2023review}, who identify three main paradigms: (i) prediction of near-optimal topologies from boundary conditions using CNNs or U-Net-like architectures~\citep{Sosnovik2019,Yu2019,Kallioras2020}, (ii) surrogate models for the finite-element solve that replace or reduce the number of FEA calls~\citep{Cang2019,Abueidda2020}, and (iii) generative models that sample from a learned distribution of optimal topologies~\citep{NieTopologyGAN2021,MazeDiffusion2023}.
+A growing body of work applies machine learning to accelerate or supplement iterative topology optimization. \citet{Shin2023review} surveys the field and identifies three main paradigms: (i)~prediction of near-optimal topologies from boundary conditions using CNNs or U-Net-like architectures~\citep{Sosnovik2019}, (ii)~surrogate models for the finite-element solve that replace or reduce the number of FEA calls~\citep{Cang2019,Abueidda2020}, and (iii)~generative models that sample from a learned distribution of optimal topologies~\citep{NieTopologyGAN2021,MazeDiffusion2023}.

-Neural reparameterization offers a complementary perspective: \cite{Hoyer2019} showed that optimizing neural network weights as implicit density representations instead of grid densities exploits the inductive bias of neural networks to regularize the design space. \cite{Chandrasekhar2021TOuNN} made this practically competitive with standard \SIMP{} while retaining mesh-independence.
-An important recent development is the \emph{self-directed online machine learning} framework of \cite{DengSOLO2022} (\emph{Nature Communications}), which integrates a DNN surrogate with FEM to dynamically generate training data near the predicted optimum, reducing computational cost by orders of magnitude.
-Reinforcement learning has been applied to gradient-free topology optimization via sequential element removal~\citep{BrownRL2022}, and to truss TO under constraints~\citep{Hayashi2020}.
+Neural reparameterization offers a complementary perspective: \citet{Hoyer2019} showed that optimizing neural network weights as implicit density representations exploits inductive bias to regularize the design space, and subsequent work has made this practically competitive with standard \SIMP{} while retaining mesh-independence.
+The self-directed online machine learning framework of \citet{DengSOLO2022} integrates a DNN surrogate with FEM to dynamically generate training data near the predicted optimum, reducing computational cost by orders of magnitude.
+Reinforcement learning has been applied to gradient-free topology optimization via sequential element removal~\citep{BrownRL2022} and to truss TO under constraints~\citep{Hayashi2020}.

 A key distinction separates all of these methods from the present work.
-CNN and generative approaches learn a mapping from problem specification to topology, effectively replacing the optimizer.
+CNN and generative approaches learn a mapping from the problem specification to topology, effectively replacing the optimizer.
 Surrogate approaches learn to approximate the forward model.
 None of these methods addresses the \emph{continuation scheduling problem}: given a running iterative \SIMP{} solver, how should the continuation parameters be adapted in real time to prevent premature binarization and local minima?
 The present work occupies this gap, using a language model not as a topology predictor or surrogate, but as a \emph{per-iteration parameter controller} that observes solver state and adjusts continuation parameters accordingly.